Architecture of Sri Lanka

 The architecture of Sri Lanka displays a rich variety of architectural forms and styles.
 Shaivism has had a significant influence on early Sri Lankan architecture, during the reign of King Ravana, then Buddhism has also had a significant influence on Sri Lankan architecture, since it was introduced to the island in the 3rd century BCE.

 Traditionally, Indian and Chinese architecture have been the most significant forms of foreign influence on Sri Lankan architecture and both have played a prominent role in shaping it.
 Architectural influences from Southeast Asia have also influenced the development of Sri Lankan architecture and vice versa.
 Techniques and styles developed in Europe, transported to the country via colonialism, also played a major role in the architecture of Sri Lanka later on.
 Many buildings survive from the Dutch and British period of occupation.

 Ancient architecture

 Cave temples

-The earliest evidence of cave temples are found in the temple complexes of Mihintale.
+The earliest evidence of cave temples is found in the temple complexes of Mihintale.
 A unique feature in these caves was the use of a drip ledge carved along the top edge of the rock ceiling which stopped rainwater running into the cave.
 With time, doors, windows and walls of brick or stone were added.
 The roof and walls were plastered white and finished with decorative paintings, these are evident in the cave temples of Dambulla.
-Chipped material of the rock packed underneath the clay finished floor.
+Chipped material of the rock packed underneath the clay-finished floor.

 Cave complexes of Dambulla and Situlpahuwa contained 80 caves each, The Kaludiya Pokuna, Mihintale cave temple is constructed with brick walls, granite window openings, and ceilings.
 The Gal vihara, Polonnaruwa and the cave temples of Dambulla were initially constructed as cave temples, later on, the cave temples were converted to image houses.